dyau79/ansible-playbook/Readme.md

 3. Add Kubernetes GPG key and repository
 4. Install Kubernetes packages (kubelet, kubeadm, and kubectl)
 5. Prevent Kubernetes packages from being automatically updated
-6. Restart and enable Docker service
-7. Enable and start kubelet service
+6. Enable and start kubelet service

 To use this playbook: